-

 How long do my violations stay on my driving record?

-Most violations stay on for five years; DWI-related violations stay on for 10 years.
+Most violations stay on for 5 years; DWI-related violations stay on for 10 years.
+Minor violations stay on your record for 3 years.

 If you’re not sure what’s on your record, consider ordering your driving record today.